roniy68/to-do-list/README.md

 ### Key Features <a name="key-features"></a>

-> THIS IS A SIMPLE TEMPLATE APP FOR NOW
+> THIS IS A SIMPLE TODO APP FOR NOW

 <p align="right">(<a href="#readme-top">back to top</a>)</p>